marcusp478/marcusp478.github.io/essays/smart-questions.md

 ## Stupid Questions Exist!

 Asking questions is an important part in the process of learning something new.
-While you could spend time figuring out things on your own, it's better to reach out for help from people who are knowledgable on the subject rather than attempting to re-invent the wheel.
+While you could spend time figuring out things on your own, it's better to reach out for help from people who are knowledgeable on the subject rather than attempting to re-invent the wheel.
 However, it is also important to note that there exists smart questions as well as the opposite.
 Ideally, you'd want to ask smart questions to get the best responses (or any at all).
 The essay, "How to Ask Questions The Smart Way" by Eric Steven Raymond gives insight on how to ask smart questions.
 From my understanding, a smart question fits these general criteria: it contains proper grammar, the problem and the important details relating to it are clearly stated, and the question isn't convoluted and is rather simple and straight to the point.
 In this essay, we will be looking at examples that classify a question as such.
 Below, I've provided examples that will help illustrate what exactly a good question is as opposed to a bad question by following the criteria mentioned in Raymond's essay.

 ## How To Detect a Smart Question